darrarski/carthage-playground/README.md

 You should now be able to use `carthage.playground` with the copied Carthage frameworks.

 > ❗️Notice: frameworks are not ignored in the `.gitignore` file.
-They are pushed to the repo by default.
-> [Charts](https://github.com/danielgindi/Charts) is included as an example.
+They are pushed to the repo by default (to make it easier to distribute).
+[Charts](https://github.com/danielgindi/Charts) is included as an example.

 ![Charts Example](https://raw.githubusercontent.com/backslash-f/carthage-playground/master/charts-example.png)